Luke Eve: Career

 In 2014, Eve directed two episodes of Julia Zemiro's Home Delivery for CJZ Productions and ABC Television.
-Production took place in Wales and England.

-In 2017 Eve directed and produced the follow up /companion series to Low Life, High Life which was Executive Produced by Stephen Fry and stars Odessa Young with music by Sarah Blasko.
-The series has won over 30 major awards including Best Digital Original at C21 Content London, best Drama at the Berlin Web Festival and was also nominated for an AACTA Award.
-The series has sold to BBC3, Channel 9, CanalPlay and Fullscreen.
+In 2017 Eve directed and produced the follow-up /companion series to Low Life, High Life, which was executive produced by Stephen Fry and stars Odessa Young, with music by Sarah Blasko.

-In 2019 Eve completed production on his debut feature film, I Met A Girl, starring Brenton Thwaites and Lily Sullivan in the United States.
-The film will have its World Premiere Screening at the 25th Busan International Film Festival in October 2020 followed by a worldwide release.
+In 2019 Eve completed production on his debut feature film, I Met A Girl, starring Brenton Thwaites and Lily Sullivan, in the United States.
+The film had its world premiere at the 25th Busan International Film Festival in October 2020, followed by a worldwide release.

-In 2020, during the pandemic Luke, alongside María Albiñana, co-created, co-produced, directed and acted in one of the world's first multi-national lockdown series, CANCELLED.
-The series produced in Australia, Spain and Argentina launched on Facebook Watch and has had over 2 million views.
+During the COVID-19 pandemic in Australia, Eve, alongside María Albiñana, created, produced, directed, and acted in one of the world's first multi-national lockdown series, CANCELLED.
+The series, which was produced in Australia, Spain, and Argentina, launched on Facebook Watch.

+Awards and nominations

+Eve was the winner of Tropfest 2005 with his short film Australian Summer.

+Great Southern Land garnered Eve an Australian Directors' Guild nomination for Best Direction in a Documentary Series.

+Low Life received a number of online awards, including the Grand Jury Prize at Melbourne Web Fest and Best Direction at the Australian Online Video Awards.

 Personal life

-Eve splits his time between Los Angeles and Sydney.

-He is a passionate advocate of mental health awareness.
+Eve is a passionate advocate of mental health awareness.